Create Your Own Spiritual Rituals

 Set Your Intention

-“Whether it’s daily or weekly, reflecting on your intention helps you go through life with consciousness,” says Haber.
-It allows us to think about what we want to work on and what we hope to achieve in order to maintain our spiritual health.
+“Whether it’s daily or weekly, reflecting on your intention helps you go through life with consciousness,” says Ludwig.
+It allows us to think about what we want to work on and what we hope to achieve in order to maintain spiritual health.
 Write it down, say it out loud, tell a friend.
-This is also a great annual ritual to adopt—how do you want to feel fulfilled this year?
+This is also a great annual ritual to adopt — how do you want to feel fulfilled this year?

-Keep a gratitude journal—jot down three things each day—or tell your partner or friend what you’re thankful for.
-“It can change the way you feel pretty quickly,” says Haber.
+Keep a gratitude journal — jot down three things each day — or tell your partner or friend what you’re thankful for.
+“It can change the way you feel pretty quickly,” says Ludwig.
 “Particularly in times of stress or difficulty, practicing gratitude can be helpful.
 Focusing on the positive helps ease worry and pain, and brings forth an indescribable sense of well-being.”
 Practicing forgiveness is a similar ritual.
-“Take an honest assessment of what happened during the day and, if something doesn’t feel right, find forgiveness so you don’t carry it with you,” Haber advises.
+“Take an honest assessment of what happened during the day and, if something doesn’t feel right, find forgiveness so you don’t carry it with you,” Ludwig advises.
 These practices are great end-of-day rituals that require you to reflect internally.